hellock/icrawler/docs/usage.rst

 Write your own
 --------------

+It is easy to extend ``icrawler``.
 The simplest way is to override some methods of Feeder, Parser and Downloader class.

 1. **Feeder**